-The prize is for an excellent and significant contribution by a young scholar to Translation or Interpreting Studies such as a doctoral thesis or equivalent monograph, not necessarily published.
-The work must have been completed and approved by the relevant doctoral committee (in the case of a doctoral thesis) between 31 January 2016 and 31 January 2019.
+The prize is awarded for an excellent and significant contribution to Translation and Interpreting Studies (TIS) in the form of a first doctoral thesis by a young scholar (i.e. early-stage researcher).
+The work must have been completed and approved by the relevant doctoral committee between 31 January 2022 and 31 January 2025.

 Who can apply

-Applicants must be members of the Society at the time of application.
-Applicants must apply in person.
+Applicants must be members of the Society at the time of application (for details, go to “How to join us“).
+Applicants must apply themselves.
 Supervisors and other EST members are requested to draw the attention of potential applicants to the prize.

-The work may be in any language.
+The doctoral thesis may be in any language.
 The abstract and curriculum vitae must be in English.

-- General contribution and degree of innovation of the work to the field
+- General contribution to TIS, impact on TIS and degree of innovation

-- Form (clarity, language correctness, terminological adequacy, typos, layout, tables etc.)
+- Form (clarity, language correctness, terminological adequacy, layout, tables, figures, appendices, lack of typographical errors etc.)

 The final decision will be proposed by the Young Scholar Prize Committee and ratified by the EST Executive Board.